changh95/Academic-Page/_pages/about.md

 A Surgical Robot Enthusiast,

-A Proud Follower of Proactive Serendipity,
+A Proud Follower of Proactive Serendipity

-A Member of a Happy Family.

 -------------------------------------------------

 Currently I am...
 ====

-Planning to return to Korea before November 2018.

 Looking for a research position **(전문연구요원) in computer vision or medical robotics area.**